mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

 ![](../imgs/cs188_BNs_Sampling_GS_sample_efficient_resample.png)

 - Sample from P(S | +c, +r, -w)
     - ![](../imgs/cs188_BNs_Sampling_GS_sample_efficient_resample2.png)
+    - a) The numerator came from the Bayes net formula.
+And the denominator is the exact same thing, but summed over S.
 - Many things cancel out – only CPTs with S remain!
 - More generally: only CPTs that have resampled variable need to be considered, and joined together
+    - b) You take all the terms that mention S, you assign them, and then you normalize over all the different values of S.  The whole reset of the network doesn't matter.
+- It's not so bad.

 <h2 id="e71302c1ea74db4751ea7bc9282430c5"></h2>